thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 $result->first();
 $result->nth(0);
-//returns the first matching record from the recordset or an empty record if none is found.
+// returns the first matching record from the resultset or an empty record if none is found.
+$result->last();
+// returns the last matching record from the resultset or an empty record if none is found.
 ```

-As an alias to `nth`, the `first` method returns the first record from the instance without the need of an argument.
+As an alias to `nth`, the `first` method returns the first record from the instance without
+the need of an argument.
+The `last` method returns the last record from the instance.
+It
+is specifically crafted to keep a decent performance even when the underlying document
+is a huge file.

 If you are only interested in retrieving a specific value from a single row, you can use
 the `value` method.
 By default, it will return the first record item, but you are free